Chitimacha: Colonial period to 20th century

 At the time of Columbus’ arrival in America, historians estimate the combined strength of the four Chitimacha groups was about 20,000.
 Although the Chitimacha had virtually no direct contact with Europeans for two more centuries, they suffered Eurasian infectious diseases contracted from other Natives who had traded with them, such as measles, smallpox, and typhoid fever.
 Like other Native Americans, the Chitimacha had no immunity to these new diseases and suffered high fatalities in epidemics.

-By 1700, when the French began to colonize the Mississippi River Valley, the number of Chitimacha had been dramatically reduced.
-Estimates for that time: the Chawasha had about 700 people, the Washa about 1,400; the Chitimacha some 4,000; and the Yagenichito about 3,000.
-(Kniffen et al. said 4,000 people in total in 1700; they may have known only about those classified as only Chitimacha.)

-The sub-tribes of the Chitimacha confederation occupied a total of about 15 villages at the time of encounter with French explorers and colonists in the early 18th century.
-The French described the villages as self-governing groups.
-The Grand Chief represented the central governing authority of all the sub-tribes, but they operated in a highly decentralized manner.

-Between the years 1706 and 1718, the Chitimacha engaged in a long, bitter war with the French.
-With their superior firepower, the French nearly destroyed the eastern Chitimacha.
-Those who survived were resettled by the French authorities, away from the Gulf of Mexico and farther north along the Mississippi River, to the area where they live today.
-Disease caused more deaths than did warfare and ultimately resulted in dramatic social disruption and defeat of the people.
-The use of alcohol also took its toll, as they were highly vulnerable to it.
-By 1784, the combined numbers of the tribes had fallen to 180.
-In the early 1800s, a small group was absorbed by the Houma of Louisiana.
+In 1650, the Chitimacha were estimated to have a population of around 4,000.
+In 1699, the Washa, Chawasha, and Okelousa were estimated to have a combined population of around 700.

+The Chitimacha fought a long war against the French.
+Infectious diseases such as measles and smallpox devastated the Chitimacha population and they were driven from their villages in Bayou Lafourche.
+Many survivors were subsequently sold into slavery by the French.

+The Chawasha participated in a French expedition against the Chitimacha in 1707, in 1730, French authorities in New Orleans ordered a massacre of the Chawasha with the aim of destroying the tribe.
+Following the massacre, some Chawasha are believed to have merged with the Chitimacha.

+The Chitimacha absorbed remaining Taensa and some Houma, while some Chitimacha were absorbed into the mixed group known as the Houma.

 In the late 18th century, the British deported the Acadians (French colonists in Acadia) from eastern Canada after defeating France in the Seven Years' War and taking over their territories in North America east of the Mississippi River.
 Some Acadian refugees were resettled in Louisiana along the Mississippi River; their descendants became known as Cajuns.
 They also put pressure on the Chitimacha population because they took over their land.

 Eventually some Chitimacha married Acadians and gradually became acculturated to their community, including converting to Catholicism.
 Others absorbed Europeans into Chitimacha society.
 Mixed-race children born to Chitimacha women were considered to belong to their mother's families and generally were raised within the Indigenous culture.

 The Chitimacha in the mid-19th century sued the United States for confirmation of title to their tribal land.
 The federal government issued a decree establishing an area of 1,062 acres in St. Mary Parish as Chitimacha land.